-Total Life Changes is about helping people live healthier lifestyles and giving ordinary people the chance to build their own business.
+About: Total Life Changes is a health-based MLM all about helping people live healthier lifestyles and giving people the chance to build their own businesses.

 Total Life Changes was founded by Jack Fallon 1999 under the name SeAcai but was rebranded and relaunched as TLC in 2012.